Flexible online courses that fit your schedule

 |SOCY 103 - Social Problems|

 Spanish I is an introduction to the Spanish language and cultures of the people who speak it.
 The course is designed for beginning students with no previous experience in Spanish who wish to develop effective communication skills in Spanish.
-It is designed to acquaint students with the four basic language skills (listening, speaking, reading, and writing) which will carry over into their area of interest, i.e, travel, business, medicine, education, social work, etc. Spanish II is the second course of a two-semester sequence in elementary Spanish.
+It is designed to acquaint students with the four basic language skills (listening, speaking, reading, and writing) which will carry over into their area of interest, for example, travel, business, medicine, education or social work.
+Spanish II is the second course of a two-semester sequence in elementary Spanish.
 More complex structures are introduced while developing a foundation in the essentials of the language.
 The course emphasizes practice in listening comprehension, speaking, reading, and writing.
 The course will also provide useful information about the Spanish-speaking world.

 |SPAN 101 - Spanish I|